Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

 \subsection{$S$-matrix tachyonic bosonic string and the Majorana Tower}

-We now use the Majorana Tower to give a physical interpretation and justify some still not clear properties of the amplitudes of the scattering matrix $S$ describing tachyon scattering phenomena in the framework of the bosonic string theory that are deeply related with the RH in a hyperbolic geometry (like the Poincar\'e disk).
-Interestingly, what is found is that the amplitude scattering values always give poles that result in pairs of complex complex-conjugated numbers with a form similar to that of the expected zeros of $\zeta(z)$ hypothetically assuming that the RH is valid, namely,
+After this introductory part to the $S$-matrix, we now use the Majorana Tower to give the needed physical interpretation and justification to explain the some still not clear properties of the amplitudes of the scattering matrix $S$ describing tachyon scattering phenomena in the framework of the bosonic string theory that are deeply related with the RH in a hyperbolic geometry (like the Poincar\'e disk) like the \textit{s}-wave scattering.
+Here, the nontrivial zeros and the complex poles of the $S$-matrix correspond when the condition $z_n = 1/2 + i \lambda_n$ is satisfied.
+In this way, a Wick rotation of the critical line of the nontrivial zeros of $\zeta(z)$, would overlap with the poles of the scattering matrix, given by the double zeros at the denominator.

+Following the claim in Ref. \cite{castro}, with the tachyonic solution of the Majorana Tower already discussed by Majorana in 1932, we find an explanation for why in this physical systems for which the poles of the $S$ matrix lay on the critical line, the complex double poles of the $S$-matrix always occur in complex-conjugate pairs,

 From $S$-matrix theory, as usually occurs in a Hermitian system, the poles and the zeros of the scattering matrix $S$ always are presented and exist in pairs and their relationship occur via complex conjugation.
+This would imply that the poles of the $S$-matrix overlap the Wick rotation of the nontrivial Riemann zeta zeros.
+This represents the required physical proof to validate the Riemann Hypothesis.

 The link between the Majorana solution and string theory for the RH starts from the formulation that derives from the QM of a particle moving in the hyperbolic plane \cite{fadeev} and from a clear relationship existing between the bosonic and more general formulations of String Theory and Higher Spin fields, exactly like those already present in the Tower solution \cite{sagnotti}.